 Greaser Mens 1950s Hairstyles

 For the greaser look, two nickel-sized clumps of hair gel were taken and pushed through the side of the hair.
 Then a comb was used to distribute the gel evenly and to keep the hair perfectly slicked back.
-A little more gel was used to bring the hair on top of the head up making the hair look softer and slightly fluffy.
+A little more gel was used to bring the hair on top of the head up making the hairs look softer and slightly fluffy.
 1950s men hairstyles are still in fashion and provide for every occasion whether it be rock n roll or a decent party thrown for the middle-aged men.